Cantera/cantera/doc/sphinx/cti/reactions.rst

 .. [#Kee1989] R. J. Kee, F. M. Rupley, and J. A. Miller.
 Chemkin-II: A Fortran chemical kinetics package for the analysis of gas-phase chemical kinetics.
 Technical Report SAND89-8009, Sandia National Laboratories, 1989.

+.. [#Westbrook1981] C. K. Westbrook and F. L. Dryer.
+Simplified reaction mechanisms for the oxidation of hydrocarbon fuels in flames. *Combustion Science and Technology* **27**, pp. 31--43.
+1981.